Chinese trespasser at Mar-a-Lago worried staff by filming, Florida jury hears

-FOR LAUDERDALE, Fla.
+FORT LAUDERDALE, Fla.
 (Reuters) - A Chinese woman arrested by the Secret Service after she snuck into President Donald Trump’s Florida resort aroused the suspicions of staff by filming and behaving oddly, witnesses at her trial said on Tuesday.

 The actions of Yujing Zhang, 33, at Trump’s Mar-a-Lago private club in March sparked concerns that she was potentially a spy although she was charged only with trespassing and making false statements.